Tea-n-Tech/professional-python/1-package-management/README.md

 Everything that you want to run in the virtual environment requires `poetry run`.
-To ease this you can also use `poetry shell` to get a shell in the virtual environment and then simply run e.g. `python`.
+To avoid typing, you can also use `poetry shell` to get a shell in the virtual environment and then simply run e.g. `python`.

 ### Development Dependencies